Configuring a Site-to-Site IPsec VPN¶

 10.x.x.xspace.
 NAT can work around scenarios where there are conflicting subnets, though it’s preferable to avoid NAT in such circumstances and may be a requirement depending on what kind of functionality is required across the VPN.

-If the firewall running pfSense is not the default gateway on the LAN where it is installed, static routes must be added to the default gateway, pointing the remote VPN subnet to an IP address on pfSense in a subnet shared between pfSense and the default gateway.
+If the pfSense firewall is not the default gateway on the LAN where it is installed, static routes must be added to the default gateway, pointing the remote VPN subnet to an IP address on pfSense in a subnet shared between pfSense and the default gateway.
 Less desirable, but also functional, would be to add static/persistent routes to the client PCs who need access to the VPN.

 Host and application level security become more important when connecting multiple networks, depending on how much the other network is trusted.
 If a device on the remote network is compromised by an attacker, they could easily hop over the VPN to attack local devices without any firewall protection all traffic is allowed to pass on the VPN tunnel.